What's Hot

 In world history, the 17th and 18th centuries are known as britishers era.
 They made every other underdeveloped country such as Africa and India as their colony and used their resource for their own economic benefit.

-During this, they passed a policy known as mercantilism to accumulate wealth and maintain control over its American colonies.
 This Mercantilism policy was based on a financial philosophy that emphasized the importance of exporting more than importing to amass wealth and power.

 As part of this process, the British government imposed various restrictions on trade with its American colonies.
 In this blog, we will explain the compelling reasons why Britain chose to limit trade with the colonies during that time.